Lake Marion Fl

 Lake Marion Creek WMA consists of more than 8,000 acres north and east of Lake Marion in Polk County, 5 miles east of Haines City on SR 580.

-The land was purchased by the South Florida Water Management District and Polk County to protect water and other natural resources.
-Most of the area is hardwood swamp, which makes hunting and other recreational activities challenging.
+The South Florida Water Management District and Polk County purchased the land to protect water and other natural resources.
+Most of the area is a hardwood swamp, which makes hunting and other recreational activities challenging.

 Because of its natural beauty and excellent water quality, this Central Florida lake has become one of the top ten most outstanding Florida waters.